szymonm/pwir-cuda-labs/mpi-assignment/mpi-graphPatternMatching.md

 ### Input
 Your program should accept 2 arguments from the command line.
 First is the path to the file containing graphs `G` and `P`, second is the path to the output file.

 Your program should read 2 graphs (`G` and `P`) from the input file separated with a blank line.
-Graph is encoded as a set of nodes with their outgoing edges.
-First line of a node encoding consists of two integers: node id `n` and number `k` of outgoing edges.
+First line of graph encoding contains a single integer `N`.
+Nodes are numbered from `1` to `N` (hence `N` is also maximal node id).
+Next lines (until empty line) contain information about graph edges grouped by the source node.
+For a node, first line of the node's outgoing edges encoding consists of two integers: node id `n` and number `k` of outgoing edges.
 Each of the following `k` lines contains a single integer - the target of an edge from node with id `n`.
+Note that, if a node has no outgoing edges it is not stored on the list.
 Hence, set of vertices of a graph is set sum of nodes with outgoing edges and nodes that are a target of some edge.

-You can assume that `P` is connected and has at most `10` nodes and that input encoding is correct.
+You can assume that `P` is weakly connected and has at most `10` nodes and that input encoding is correct.
+You can also assume that `G` has no more than `10 000 000` vertices.

 Example input:
 ```
+5
 1 3
 2
 3